-The Laboratory at Salem Township Hospital is a full service laboratory performing thousands of tests each day to assist physicians in diagnosing and treating illness and maintaining overall wellness.
+The Laboratory at Salem Township Hospital is a full service laboratory performing hundreds of tests a day to assist physicians in diagnosing and treating illness and maintaining overall wellness.

-Our laboratory is located on the 1st floor (on the same level as the emergency room and surgery suit) across from the elevator next to physical therapy.
+Our laboratory is located on the 1st floor (on the same level as the emergency room and surgery suite) across from the elevator next to Therapy Services.
 The laboratory is CLIA (Clinical Laboratory Improvement Amendments) certified and accredited by the Healthcare Facilities Accreditation Program through the American Osteopathic Association.
-We operate under the medical direction of a Board Certified Pathologist, Dr. James R. Miller.
-Our laboratory serves as a clinical site for Kaskaskia College Phlebotomy Program and SICCM (Southern Illinois Collegiate Common Market) Medical Laboratory Technician Program.
+We operate under the medical direction of Board Certified Pathologist, Dr. Dolph D. Haege, M.D.

 - Chemistry, Coagulation, Hematology, Microbiology, Pathology, Serology, Transfusion Services and Urinalysis

-• Drug Screening Services (DOT (Department of Transportation) and Non- DOT)
+DOT (Department of Transportation) and Non- DOT

 - Paternity Testing